romana/romana/romana_setup.md

 ### Platform

-The name of the platform that `romana-setup` will provision.
+A platform can be specified using the `-p` or `--platform` option. `romana-setup` will use this to create hosts or virtual machines prior to installing the stack and Romana components.

 Valid values are:
 - `aws` -- a set of EC2 instances created in Amazon Web Services (AWS) using CloudFormation